TheProjectsGuy/CV22-CS7.505/Assignments/README.md

 # Assignments for CS7.505 - Computer Vision - Spring 2022

-The assignments done for the course
+The assignments conducted for the course

 ## Table of contents